Emmotes/ic_spoilers/docs/season_4.md

     "description": {"conditions": [
         {
             "condition": "upgrade_purchased 11496",
-            "desc": "When a Champion not adjacent to $source scores a critical hit, increase the effect of $(upgrade_name id) by $(amount)%.
-This can multiplicatively stack up to $(max_stacks) times, with the stacks being reset when you change areas."
+            "desc": "When a Champion not adjacent to $source scores a critical hit, $source increases the effect of $(upgrade_name id) by $(amount)%.
+This can multiplicatively stack up to $(max_stacks) times, with the stacks being reset on area change."
         },
-        {"desc": "When a Champion adjacent to $source scores a critical hit, increase the effect of $(upgrade_name id) by $(amount)%.
-This can multiplicatively stack up to $(max_stacks) times, with the stacks being reset when you change areas."}
+        {"desc": "When a Champion adjacent to $source scores a critical hit, $source increases the effect of $(upgrade_name id) by $(amount)%.
+This can multiplicatively stack up to $(max_stacks) times, with the stacks being reset on area change."}
     ]},
     "id": 1514,
     "flavour_text": "",